DiscordSRV/Documentation/docs/FAQ.md

 ### What chat formatting codes can I use? {id="chat-formatting-codes"}

-To format minecraft chat related options, you can either use:
+To format minecraft chat related options you can use:
 * Legacy (Minecraft) `&r` and adventure `&#abc123`

 OR